0x20/hackerspace-blueprint/6-guidelines.md

 * So when using something, clean it afterwards and put it back in it's place.
 * If you are not trained to use tool X, don't use tool X but ask an expert to teach you first.
 * If you use one of the public workstations, please shut it off when you are done.
-* if you use the printer, please deposit some cash to pay for consumables
+* If you use the printer, please deposit some cash to pay for consumables.

 #### Damaging or losing space property

-If you damage or lose space property, you have to notice the community immediately in the Changelog or the Main channel on mattermost.
+If you damage or lose space property, you have to notice the community immediately in the Changelog or Main channel on mattermost.
 Explain what happened and if/how you will fix it.

 #### Taking space property out of the space

 Only members are allowed to take space property out of the space.
-If you take space property out of the space, you have to notify the community immediately, for example in the "changelog" or "main" channels on Mattermost.
-If a somebody disagrees with you taking it out of the space, make that person happy or put it back.
+If you take space property out of the space, you have to notify the community immediately, for example in the Changelog or Main channel on Mattermost.
+If a someone disagrees with you taking it out of the space, make that person happy or put it back.

 ## Space maintenance